kirilenkobm/DirExplorer/Plans.md

 * ~~Status bar: shows whether hidden files are shown and whether inside a zip~~
 * ~~Dark and light theme~~
+* On Windows - another service entity for dir containing disks, etc
+* addShutdownHook - if deleting huge archives, show some popup or delete in the background

 # Won't do at first iter